yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_fips.md

 "linkTitle": "Run API Gateway in FIPS mode", "weight":"16",
 "date": "2019-10-14",
-"description": "Enable FIPS for a gateway instance and a Policy Studio client" }
+"description": "Run an API Gateway instance or a Policy Studio client in FIPS mode."
+}

 API Gateway supports Federal Information Processing Standards (FIPS).
-When running a gateway instance or a Policy Studio client in FIPS mode, the following FIPS-certified cryptographic modules are enabled and invoked for all FIPS-compliant cryptographic algorithms:
+When running an API Gateway instance or a Policy Studio client in FIPS mode, the following FIPS-certified cryptographic modules are enabled and invoked for all FIPS-compliant cryptographic algorithms:

 | Cryptographic Module                                          | FIPS 140-2 Certificate Number |
 |---------------------------------------------------------------|-------------------------------|